NaWaCC/nawacc.github.io/index.md

 **1. Labour market effects of immigrants, task allocation and production strategies**

-*Aim*: Explore the mechanism underlying the labour market effects of immigrants by focusing on task allocation and production strategies within and across firms.
+We will explore the mechanism underlying the labour market effects of immigrants by focusing on task allocation and production strategies within and across firms.

 **2. Trade integration, immigration and wages: micro mechanisms and aggregate implications**

-*Aim*: Investigate to what extent the impact of immigrants on natives’ wages is conditioned by trade integration.
-Devote a special attention to aggregate consequences of firm-level dynamics.
+We will investigate to what extent the impact of immigrants on natives’ wages is conditioned by trade integration.
+We will devote a special attention to aggregate consequences of firm-level dynamics.

 **3. Political determinants of immigration policy toward different groups of immigrants in the European Union**

-*Aim*: Investigate what determines immigration policies toward different types of immigrants across European countries.
-Analyse the interplays between immigration policies and labour market outcomes.
+We will investigate what determines immigration policies toward different types of immigrants across European countries.
+We will analyse the interplays between immigration policies and labour market outcomes.

 ### Upcomming events